apoplavs/laravel-autodoc/readme.md

  - *auto-doc.security* - type of authorization to your API routes.
 Available values: "bearerAuth", "basicAuth", "ApiKeyAuth", ""
  - *auto-doc.defaults.code-descriptions* - custom description of your API responses.
  For example, if when test passed and API endpoint return code 200, by default as description will be write "OK" but if you add to this array element '200' => 'Custom description'.
  When your API endpoint return code 200, as description will be write "Custom description"
+ - *auto-doc.defaults.headers* - Default headers for add to each requests.
  - *auto-doc.data_collector* - it's a type of collect your document with API documentation.
  Thin library support JSON and YAML types.
 If you want to use YAMLDataCollector you must install yaml extension in your PHP https://www.php.net/manual/en/yaml.setup.php